amirakbarnejad/PyDmed/README.md

 2. crop and return a random 224x224 patch from the huge image.

-***PyDmed can solve this issue.***
+***PyDmed solves this issue.***

 # How It Works?
 The following two classes are pretty much the whole API of PyDmed.
 1. `BigChunk`: a relatively big chunk from a patient.
 It can be, e.g., a 5000x5000 patch from a huge whole-slide-image.
 2. `SmallChunk`: a small data chunk collected from a big chunk.
 It can be, e.g., a 224x224 patch cropped from a 5000x5000 big chunk.
+In the below figure, `SmallChunk`s are the blue small patches.

 The below figure illustrates the idea of PyDmed.
 As long as some `BigChunk`s are loaded into RAM, we can quickly collect some `SmallChunk`s and pass them to GPU(s).